DaviDevMod/focus-trap/packages/focus-trap/README.md

 ## TrapConfig

-You can tweak the behaviour of your trap by providing a `TrapConfig`:
+You can tweak the behaviour of your traps by providing a `TrapConfig`:

 | Property     | Required | Type                             | Default value |
 | ------------ | -------- | -------------------------------- | :-----------: |